Short-Term Retention Policy

 Every successful backup job session creates a new restore point that lets you roll back VM data to an earlier point in time.
 To control the number of restore points in the backup chain, you must specify retention policy settings.
 The retention policy defines how many restore points you want to retain on disk and thus how ‘far’ you are able to roll back.
-After the allowed number of restore points is exceeded, Veeam Backup & Replication automatically removes the earliest restore point from the backup chain.
+After the allowed number of restore points is exceeded, Veeam Backup & Replication applies the retention policy — so it removes the earliest restore point from the backup chain.

 To define the retention policy for a backup job, you must specify the necessary number of restore points or days in the Retention policy field in the backup job settings.
-By default, Veeam Backup & Replication keeps 14 restore points.
+By default, Veeam Backup & Replication keeps restore points for the last 7 days.
 In the Storage step of the New Backup Job wizard you can select the following units of retention policy.